segmentio/segment-docs/src/privacy/faq.md

 When you block data at the source level using Privacy Controls, the data never enters Segment.
 As a result, Segment can't replay the data.
 Segment recommends exercising caution when blocking data at the source level.

-### The Privacy Portal classified my property as `Yellow`, but it's required for some of my destinations to function.
+### The Privacy Portal classified my property as Yellow, but my destinations require it to function.
 What should I do?

-Segment classifications are simply recommendations.
-If an integration you rely on requires a field that we recommend be classified as Yellow, you can override the recommended setting to send that field downstream.
+Segment classifications are recommendations.
+If a destination requires a field classified as Yellow, you can override the recommended classification to ensure the field gets sent downstream.

-## User deletion and suppression Questions
+## User deletion and suppression questions

-### How can I find my user's userId?
+### How can I find a specific `userId`?

-The easiest way to find a customer's `userId` is by querying an existing tool.
-Specifically, you can use your Segment [data warehouse](https://segment.com/warehouses) to query the `users` table for another known item of information about the user (their email address, for example) and then use that row to find their userId.
+To locate a specific `userId`, query your Segment [data warehouse](https://segment.com/warehouses){:target="_blank”} for the `users` table.
+Use other known details about the user, like their email address, to identify the correct row and retrieve the `userId`.

 ### How many deletion requests can I send?

-You can send us batches of up to 5,000 `userIds`, or 4 MB, per payload.
-We process these batches asynchronously.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank”} if you need to process more than 110,000 users within a 30 day period.
+You can send batches of up to 5,000 `userIds`, or 4 MB, per payload.
+Segment processes these batches asynchronously.
+[Contact Segment](https://segment.com/help/contact/){:target="_blank”} if you need to process more than 110,000 users within a 30-day period.

 ### Which Destinations can I send deletion requests to?